PriyaranjanSwain1/StockHome/README.md

 Data Loading :
-1. Data has been loaded to bucket by partitioning over year.
+1. Data has been loaded to hdfs path by partitioning over year.
 2. File format is used as ORC for storing.